Not only is this Minestrone soup delicious and comforting, but also really nutritious! Perfect for lunch or dinner on a cool autumn day.

 - 1 teaspoon salt

 - 7 teaspoons beef bouillon

 - 1 can (15 ounce) kidney beans drained and rinsed

 - 1 Parmesan rind (optional)

 - 1 can garbanzo beans drained and rinsed

 - Parmigiano Reggiano freshly shredded

 - Heat oil in a large stock pot over medium heat and add the onion, carrots, and celery.
-Cook for about 5 minutes until onions are tender.
-Add the garlic and cook 30 seconds.
+Cook for about 5 minutes until the onions are tender.
+Add the garlic and cook for 30 seconds.
 Stir in the seasonings and then the water, bouillon, kidney beans, barley, and Parmesan rind.
 Bring to a boil.
-Cover, reduce heat and simmer for 30 minutes.
+Cover, reduce heat, and simmer for 30 minutes.

-- Add the pasta, garbanzo beans, and cabbage, cover and simmer 10 more minutes.
+- Add the pasta, garbanzo beans, and cabbage, cover, and simmer for 10 more minutes.